KoBeWi/Godot-Instance-Dock/README.md

 <img src="Media/ReadmeCustom.gif" width="150">

 The icons are generated from scenes.
-They only support 2D and aren't always 100% accurate. so this option is sometimes useful.
+They only support 2D and aren't always 100% accurate, so this option is sometimes useful.
 Scenes with custom icons have a slight outline.

 ## Technical stuff